Yandex Cloud

 Displayed as percentiles.
 The lines on the chart correspond to the percentage of requests with the fastest execution time: 50%, 90%, 95%, and 99%.

-• SendMessage errors: Number of errors when executing the SendMessage and SendMessageBatch requests.
+• SendMessage errors: Number of SendMessage and SendMessageBatch request execution errors.

 Received messages & processing stats contains charts with information about receiving and processing messages: